fleetdm/fleet/docs/Contributing/Configuration-for-contributors.md

 ### smtp_settings.port

-The port to use to connect to the SMTP server.
+Use this port to connect to the SMTP server.

-- Optional setting (integer).
+- Optional setting (integer)
-- Default value: `587` (the standard SMTP port).
+- Default value: `587` (the standard SMTP port)
 - Config file format:
   ```
   smtp_settings: